Ray Review: Kay Kay Menon and Manoj Bajpayee shine in this intense series

 Just when you think Manoj Bajpayee cannot possibly wow us more, comes Hungama Hai Kyon Barpa (Abhishek Chaubey).
 The period piece gets much of its zany energy from Manoj Bajpayee and Gajraj Rao’s spectacular chemistry.

-The dream-like plot complete with on-stage effects unfolds on a train as ghazal maestro Muzafar Ali (Bajpayee in a role as far removed from The Family Man, that once again underlines his irrepressible talent) and former wrestling champ Aslam Beige (a delightful Gajraj Rao) meet up after 10 years while traveling from Bhopal to Delhi.
+The dream-like plot complete with on-stage effects unfolds during an eventful train journey as ghazal maestro Muzafar Ali (Bajpayee in a role as far removed from The Family Man, that once again underlines his irrepressible talent) and former wrestling champ Aslam Beige (a delightful Gajraj Rao) meet up 10 years after their previous eventful encounter.

 The short is peppered with a great sense of humour, genteel satire and references to current and bygone events and personalities - the word play between the leading duo is so exquisite it takes you to an era where tammeez and rooh were upheld as great virtues.